Atlanta Afternoons Should Be Spent Drinking Tea. Here’s Where To Go.

 Atlanta is hands down one of the best food cities in the country right now.
 It’s also a fabulous place to enjoy the tradition of afternoon tea.
 While you’ll find traditional English treats like scones and clotted cream on tea house menus across the city, you’ll also find wonderful Southern influences and global flavors.
-Atlanta afternoons should be spent drinking tea, and these are the five best places to enjoy it right now.
+Southern afternoons should be spent drinking tea, and these are the four best places for afternoon tea in Atlanta right now.

 1. The St. Regis Atlanta